tsgates/arch-wiki-markdown/wiki/Xmodmap.md

     keycode  57 = n N

-Each keymap is followed by the keysyms it is mapped to.
-The above example indicates that the keycode 57 is mapped to the lowercase n, while the uppercase N is mapped to keycode 57 and Shift.
+Each keycode is followed by the keysym it is mapped to.
+The above example indicates that the keycode 57 is mapped to the lowercase n, while the uppercase N is mapped to keycode 57 plus Shift.

-Each keysym column in the table corresponds to a particular key
+Each keysym column in the table corresponds to a particular combination of modifier keys:
-combination:

 1. Key
 2. Shift+Key